curlpipe/sahl/README.md

  - 🏎️ Speedy conversion taking only a couple of milliseconds
  - ⚠️ Invalid tag warnings to help identify issues
  - 💾 Drop in popular css & js frameworks as well as fonts with ease
- - ✔️ Thorough unit testing to minimise bugs and inconvenience

 ## Examples Of HTML vs SAHL